-Power Automate – Create the Power BI Workspace
+Power Automate – Create Power BI Workspace

 We’ve setup the service principal, saved the details securely in Azure Key Vault and used Power Automate to fetch them securely and finally setup the permissions to allow that service principal to use the rest api.
-This post will finally create the flow to automatically create the Power BI workspace making use of all the preparation.
+This post will finally create the flow to automatically create Power BI workspace making use of all the preparation.

-This post is part of Power Automate and Power BI Rest API series
+This post is part of Power Automate and Power BI Rest API series.

 Start the flow and get service principal details

-The will be an instant flow using a manual trigger.
+There will be an instant flow using a manual trigger.
 Once the flow editor appears, expand the trigger and add a text input for the Workspace Name.

 The first action will be to call the child flow that fetches the tenantid, clientid and secret.
 Select Get Client Tenant and Secret flow from the dropdown and then use PBI-Workspace as the prefix value.